Azure/azure-powershell/src/Storage/Storage.Management/help/Get-AzStorageBlob.md

 9/17/2024 2:49:32 AM +00:00   Unlocked
 ```

 This example command gets the immutability property of a single blob.
-BlobProperties cmdlet gets a detailed list of properties for a single blob.
+You can get a detailed list of blob prTooperties from the **BlobProperties** property, including but not limited to: LastModified, ContentLength, ContentHash, BlobType, LeaseState, AccessTier, ETag, ImmutabilityPolicy, etc...
-For a list of multiple blobs, use the cmdlet without blob name and use **ListBlobProperties** cmdlet for a better performance.
+To list multiple blobs (execute the cmdlet without blob name), use **ListBlobProperties.Properties** instead of **BlobProperties** for better performance.

 ## PARAMETERS